danzang100/news-api-react/README.md

 So far things implemented:
 - Connected to News api
 - Sorting using different Parameters

-Yet to implement:
+- Carousel feature also implemented

-- Carousel for the flashcard functionality
+Latest site hosted at: --not yet hosted due to client protocol errors--